wix/AppleSimulatorUtils/README.md

 brew install wix/brew/applesimutils
 ```

 *Note:* In case your installation fails, make sure to update your command line tools in the system update of your Mac.
+If installation still fails, **run `brew doctor` and fix all issues**.

 ## Usage